Updated: April 1, 2023

 Trout Rivers

-We’ve heard good reports from the Yakima lately and cool temperatures have kept the river at prime levels for much of the season so far.
+We’ve heard good reports from the Yakima lately and April is a prime month for fishing the Yak.
 Skwala stoneflies, BWO's, March Browns and midge are all important in April.
 Streamers and the sneaky worm patterns can also be great this time of year.
 In April, look for Skwala dry flies to begin getting much of the attention on the Yak.
 If that's not working, try a Skwala nymph or put a small BWO nymph below your Skwala dry as something to try.
 The warmer and less windy days will likely be the important dry fly days.
 Those BWO’s tend to be most important on a calm, overcast or rainy day compared to a bright, sunny day.

 Good old, reliable Rocky Ford usually doesn't have much change in water levels.
 We have heard good reports for the Ford lately and haven’t heard of any issues with water levels or pelicans, so that is good!
 Generally, Rocky Ford is a great spring location.
 Streamers in white or black are often a great choice.
 If those aren't working for you, nymphing small scuds, midge larva and tiny mayfly nymphs will usually get you into fish.
 Callibaetis and BWO hatches are also possible, as are damsels if it is a really warm month.
 At Rocky Ford, the use of weight on your leader is illegal so fish a second dropper fly with a small tungsten bead to get your flies down.
 The Ford is typically great in April.
 Remember that no wading is allowed on Rocky Ford and it is a good place to take along a landing net.